|

 How To Make Easy DIY Eye Cream

-To make this eye cream simply add the following ingredients to a double boiler.
+To make this eye cream, add the following ingredients to a double boiler.

 I like to add the shea butter first and let it melt completely.
-Then I turn off the heat and add the remaining ingredients one by one.
+Then, I turn off the heat and add the remaining ingredients individually.

 Allow it to cool completely before using.
 You can place it in the fridge if you would like to speed up the cool-down process.